rnakamine/docker-embulk-sqlserver/README.md

 # docker-embulk-sqlserver
-This repository is a sample using sqlserver plugin with embulk for docker.
+This repository is a sample using sqlserver plugin with embulk, it works on Docker.

 ## Usage